msama/go-playbooks/README.md

 ## net/http

-* <b>[Handling service termination](https://github.com/msama/go-playbooks/tree/master/net/http/handling-service-termination)</b>: how to gracefully terminate http handling.
+* <b>[Graceful service termination](https://github.com/msama/go-playbooks/tree/master/net/http/graceful-service-termination)</b>: how to gracefully terminate http handling.
-* <b>[Serving https with AWS EBS](https://github.com/msama/go-playbooks/tree/master/net/http/redirecting-to-https/aws-ebs-nginx)</b>: how to serve https requests with AWS EBS.
+* <b>[Serving https with AWS EBS](https://github.com/msama/go-playbooks/tree/master/net/http/https-aws-ebs-nginx)</b>: how to serve https requests with AWS EBS.
-* <b>[Handling https redirect](https://github.com/msama/go-playbooks/tree/master/net/http/redirecting-to-https/handle-redirect)</b>: how to programmatically redirecting from http to https.
+* <b>[Programmatic http redirect](https://github.com/msama/go-playbooks/tree/master/net/http/programmatic-http-redirect)</b>: how to programmatically redirecting from http to https.
 * <b>[Http request caching](https://github.com/msama/go-playbooks/tree/master/net/http/request-caching)</b>: how to cache http requests.

-# About

-GO is a great language.
-I am writing these playbooks to help other developers to practice it.

-## How to contribute
+## Contributing

+### Submitting a new playbook

+The best way to contribute is to follow the Github pull request workflow.
+Fork go-palybooks, create a functional branch and send a pull request to `msama/master`.

+### Requesting a new playbook

+If you are trying to solve a problem and you would like to see a playbook, please open a ticket in Github.

+### Reporting bugs or improving a solution

-Pull requests are welcomed.
-Also if you want to request a Playbook just open a ticket.
+If you see a bug or if you want to suggest a different solution please either send a pull request or open a ticket in Github.